mmistakes/minimal-mistakes/_pages/about.md

 ---
 {% include base_path %}

 A marketer that codes.

 A quant, story teller, data scientist, automation geek, pianist and speaks 5 languages.
 I'm fascinated with solving problems with tech and data.

 Currently lives in Singapore.

 Minimalist, contrarian and taming my lizard brain.

-Motto: [Maranasati]["https://en.wikipedia.org/wiki/Maranasati"].
+Motto: [Maranasati]("https://en.wikipedia.org/wiki/Maranasati").
 There's only one way to know how a food taste - eat it.

-Check out my [project]({{ basepath }}/project/) page to know what I'm doing now.
-And I'll love to [grab a cup of coffee]({{ basepath }}/contact) with you.
+Check out my [project]({{ basepath }}/project/) page to see what I'm doing now.

+I'll love to [grab a cup of coffee]({{ basepath }}/contact) with you too.